danfuzz/samizdat/doc/library-guide/Generator.md

 value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

-**Note:** This function makes a value of type `"FilterGenerator"` with `filterFunction` and either a `ParaGenerator` or `ListWrapGenerator` as the payload.
-That type has appropriate `Generator` method bindings.
+**Note:** This function makes a value of class `"FilterGenerator"` with `filterFunction` and either a `ParaGenerator` or `ListWrapGenerator` as the payload.
+That class has appropriate `Generator` method bindings.

 **Syntax Note:** Used in the translation of comprehension forms.